 28. Draw Down Your Food Inventory Periodically

 Dollar stores have certain items at lower prices than what you can find in grocery stores.
-This is primarily non-food items, such as paper goods, soap (but not laundry detergent), batteries, light bulbs and even certain canned goods.
-Plan to make a trip to a favorite dollar store once or twice a month, to stock up on these items.
+This is primarily non-food items, such as paper goods, soap (but not laundry detergent), batteries, light bulbs, and even certain canned goods.
+Plan to make a trip to your favorite dollar store once or twice a month to stock up on these items.

 In most households, one spouse is more frugal than the other.
 It’s probably some kind of natural inclination, but it can be a real advantage when it comes to grocery shopping.
 The more frugal partner will be more adept at finding bargains, and resisting the temptation to buy items that might break the budget.